How To Buy Gold Coins: Essential Advice to Get Started

 1998 1 oz American Gold Eagle

-The American Gold Eagle coin is produced at the US Mint.
+The American Gold Eagle coin is produced at the United States Mint.
 This coin and the American Silver Eagle were the first two types in the American Eagle coin series authorized by the 1986 Bullion Coin Act.

 CANADIAN GOLD MAPLE LEAF